 - o retired researchers affiliated to an NRF recognised research institution provided that institutional support is evident in the form of an employment contract, office space, administrative support, access to research equipment and space.
 The institution will have to ensure that a minimum of six months are spent at the facility for the purpose of research and research capacity development.
-The researchers must have a research publication track record and must be actively supervising postgraduate students at present. - Large, integrated team projects: Post-doctoral fellows, students, technical and support staff are NOT eligible to apply. - Small grants: Post-doctoral fellows and students are NOT eligible to apply.
+The researchers must have a research publication track record and must be actively supervising postgraduate students at present. - Who are NOT eligible to apply for grants: - Large, integrated team projects (including concept notes): Post-doctoral fellows, students, technical and support staff. - Small grants: Post-doctoral fellows and students.